Sloane Jacobs

 Amelia Herr (born January 5, 2003) is an American professional wrestler.
-She is currently wrestling on the independent circuit under the ring name Notorious Mimi, and is best known for her time with WWE, where she performed on the NXT under the ring name Sloane Jacobs.
+She is currently signed to WWE, where she performs on the Evolve brand under the ring name Sloane Jacobs.
+She also wrestles on the independent circuit under the ring name Notorious Mimi.

 Early life

 Herr is a native of West Chester, Pennsylvania and a 2021 graduate of Unionville High School in Kennett Square, Pennsylvania.
-She majored in Criminal Justice.
-Herr has two years of training in Taekwondo, and was trained in professional wrestling at the Monster Factory in Paulsboro, New Jersey.
+She majored in criminal justice.
+Herr has two years of training in Taekwondo, and was trained in professional wrestling at the Monster Factory in Paulsboro, New Jersey, at the age of 14.

 Professional wrestling career

 Independent circuit (2018–present)

 Herr had her debut match in July 2018 and began regularly wrestling on the independent circuits in 2019, participating in several promotions, particularly in the Northeastern United States.

 All Elite Wrestling (2021)

 She made her debut with All Elite Wrestling on October 11, 2021, in a losing match to Penelope Ford on AEW Dark: Elevation.
 She went on to make several further appearances on AEW Dark and AEW Dark: Elevation, including a match against Emi Sakura on Elevation on December 13, 2021.